Condortheburninator/Condortheburninator/README.md

 </p>

 #
-### about me
+### :cactus: about me
-:wave: hey there, i'm condor. currently, i'm a senior business intelligence analyst specialising in etl, programming, and reporting building. super interested in the data engineering space and am currently devouring all things:
+hey there, i'm condor. currently, i'm a senior business intelligence analyst specialising in etl, programming, and reporting building.

-- airflow
-- dbt
-- great expectations

 <br>